Sunday, December 12, 2010

 The Stellacam II hand paddle has a freeze-frame button.
 Push it in, which locks it in place, and the image will not be updated.
 I was seeing a frame of blackness taken while the aperture cap was still on Bertha.
 I suppose I must have accidentally pushed the button in during setup.
 Anyhoo, once I released it, the Stellacam came to life.
 I coulda used a drink at this juncture.

 All’s well that ends well, I reck, and end well it did.
 I got in the zone right away, finishing up Cetus and a few outstanding Aquarius scamps.
 Moved on to Pisces and ran through every last remaining faint fuzzy the fishes hold.
-By this time it was getting on the late side, and my buddy Pat, who was set up next to me, asked if I weren’t cold.
+By this time it was getting on the late side, and my long-time observing companion from Possum Swamp, Pat Rochford, who was set up next to me, asked if I weren’t cold.
 “Not really.”
 The Black Cat and canopy sides were keeping me reasonably warm, but, more than anything, I was FIRED UP.
-I was well and truly on what Miss Dorothy calls one of my “deep sky tears” and was not about to quit before getting some of them early morning Herschel IIs, one of the goals of the expedition.
+I was well and truly on what Miss Dorothy calls one of my “deep sky tears” and was not about to quit before getting some of the early morning Herschel IIs, one of the goals of the expedition.

 I did take a break after midnight, guzzling a Monster and downing some Jack Links nuggets, but it was back to business right away.
 “Business” for the night consisted of a total of 100 more Big Enchilada Herschel 2500 DSOs.

 How about the Herschel II?
-I was right proud.
+I was pleased with myself.
 Before finally giving in, I corralled fifteen of the holdouts, which means I have a measly five objects to go, all in Hydra and Virgo, and all of which I will catch at the club dark site just as soon as they begin rising at a decent hour and this fricking – fracking cold weather is OVER.

 Just as before, galaxy morphological types are where possible given according to the de Vaucoleurs system, matter in italics was transcribed directly from my log audio recordings, and images are from the POSS, the National Geographic/Palomar Observatory Sky Survey—with the exception of the picture of NGC 2467.
 I think it shows up better on my quick Stellacam frame grab with its comparatively wide field than it does on the POSS.